-I love church, but for many years I was taught two different Bible verses–used out of context, of course–to make me believe that if I missed church my life would suffer greatly.
+I love church, but for many years I was taught two different Bible verses–used out of context, of course–causing me to believe that if I missed church my life would suffer greatly.
 Rather than teach me I was the church, I was led to think God would punish me for not going to church.
 Until I got my butt back in the pews and obeyed Pastor, I could expect a lot less blessings.
 This was false.
 Here are both verses used properly:

 - Remember the Sabbath and keep it holy (see Exodus 20:8).
 First of all, what is the Sabbath?
 The Sabbath is not Sunday morning–or Sunday at all.
 According to the Jews, to whom this commandment was given by Moses, it is from Friday to Saturday.
 This was one of the Ten Commandments.
 However, to double-up on this double-talk, unless we’re Jewish, we were never commanded to remember the Sabbath.
 We are outsiders, Gentiles.
 The Sabbath was a day of rest for the Jews, not us.
 But even if you are Jewish, you must keep all of the Law, not just this one command.
 It’s a package deal (see Galatians 3:10).
 Observing the Sabbath was part of the Law of Moses–613 commandments not just 10.
 From Friday through Saturday they weren’t allowed to work.
 That’s the premise of “remember the Sabbath.”
 It has nothing to do with attending a building on Sunday, or ever, for that matter.
 Their building was the temple and they were required to go there once a year at the Day of Atonement to receive forgiveness of sins by way of animal blood.
 Sadly, some grace-confused Christians want to say the Sabbath has changed to Sunday after the Cross, based on Acts 20:7.
 But the Law cannot be altered in any way so this is very wrong (see Deuteronomy 4:2).
 Sunday was simply a more convenient time for the early church to gather, but this gathering was not a changing of the Mosaic Law.
 The Jewish Christians knew full well that was impossible (see James 2:10, Romans 10:4, Colossians 2:16,17).